-- (a) Aggregate computers or any other device with Internet access capabilities in a place of public accommodation within the state, including any public or private club or other association, in a public or other setting, that can accommodate multiple players to simultaneously play authorized games on the Internet. - (b) Promote, facilitate, or market the activity described in subdivision (a).
+- (a) Aggregate computers or any other Internet access device in a place of public accommodation within the state, including a club or other association, or a public or other setting, that can accommodate multiple players to simultaneously play an authorized Internet poker game. - (b) Promote, facilitate, or market the activity described in subdivision (a).